wp-plugins/cookie-notice/readme.txt

 == Upgrade Notice ==

-= 1.2.5 =
+= 1.2.6 =
-* New: Spanish translation, thanks to Fernando Blasco
+* New: German translation, thanks to Alex Ernst